-ISO 800 shots have slightly soft detail at 20x30, and very slight luminance noise in the shadows, but not bad at all.
+ISO 800 shots look good at 16 x 20, with very slight luminance noise in the shadows, but not bad at all.

-ISO 6,400 shots are pretty good at 13x19, better than usable.
-There's a little noise in the shadows, and shadows are showing some hint of plugging here and there, but overall it's an amazing performance.
-Reduction to 11x14 brings any looseness in detail back to a nice and tight depiction.
+ISO 6,400 shots are pretty good at 8 x 10, better than usable.
+There's a little luminance noise in the shadows, but overall it's a good performance.

-Overall a very impressive performance from the Nikon D5100, on par with the Nikon D7000.
+Overall a very impressive performance from the Nikon D5100, on par with the Nikon D7000 to a large extent.

 See below for our conclusion; be sure to check the other tabs for detail test results.

 The Nikon D5100 kit contains the following items: